 The church prophet poured a small, steady stream of oil over Marco’s head as he knelt, crying on a rough brown sack in the back room of a Pentecostal church in the Namibian capital.

-His country’s flag and the smell of candles are all Marco, a pseudonym used to protect his job, remembers about the space.
+His country’s flag and the smell of candles are all Marco, a pseudonym used to protect his identity, remembers about the space.

 Along with the oil and ash, the 25-year-old says he washed away the traumatic memories from that summer ceremony in 2014, but only after he’d assured his mother, the church prophet and a church elder, that he was no longer gay, that he’d been cured, and that the evil was gone — vanquished by fervent prayer and scattered ashes.